-This atlas is an analysis of all historical temperature profile data available from the National Oceanographic Data Center (NODC) and World Data Center (WDC) for Oceanography, Silver Spring, Maryland.
+This atlas is an analysis of all historical chlorophyll profile and surface-only data available from the National Oceanographic Data Center (NODC) and World Data Center (WDC) for Oceanography, Silver Spring, Maryland.
 Many data have been acquired as a result of several data management projects including:

-- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project; - b) the NODC Oceanographic Data Archaeology and Rescue (NODAR) project; - c) the IOC World Ocean Database project (WOD). - d) the IOC Global Temperature Salinity Profile project.
+- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project; - b) the NODC Oceanographic Data Archaeology and Rescue (NODAR) project; - c) the IOC World Ocean Database project (WOD); - d) the IOC Global Temperature Salinity Profile Project.

-Data used in this atlas have been analyzed in a consistent, objective manner on a one-degree latitude-longitude grid at standard oceanographic levels between the surface and ocean bottom to a maximum depth of 5500m.
-The procedures are identical to those used in World Ocean Atlas 1998 (WOA98) (Antonov, 1998) and similar to those used to produce earlier analyses [Levitus, 1982; Levitus and Boyer, 1994].
-Annual, seasonal, and monthly analyses have been computed for temperature.
+Data used in this atlas have been analyzed in a consistent, objective manner on a one-degree latitude-longitude grid at standard oceanographic levels between the surface and ocean bottom to a maximum depth of 100m The procedures are identical to those used in World Ocean Atlas 1998 (WOA98) (Conkright et al., 1998) and similar to those used to produce earlier analyses (Levitus, 1982; Conkright et al., 1994).
+Annual and seasonal analyses have been computed for chlorophyll.

-Objective analyses shown in this atlas are limited by the

-nature of the data base (data are non-synoptic and scattered in space), characteristics of the objective analysis techniques, and the grid used.
-These limitations and characteristics will be discussed below
+Objective analyses shown in this atlas are limited by the nature of the data base (data are non-synoptic and scattered in space), characteristics of the objective analysis techniques, and the grid used.
+These limitations and characteristics will be discussed below.